alexharri/website/posts/webgl-gradients.md

 float curve_y = Y + x * I;
 ```

-This produces the slanted line in the canvas below -- I'll let you vary $I$ to see the effect:
+This produces the slanted line in the canvas below -- you can vary $I$ to see the effect:

 <WebGLShader fragmentShader="linear_gradient_area_under_slanted_line" height={150} width={150} usesVariables />